Mak2006/spring-labs/GCP-Sprint-Guestbook-app/Part 7 - Integrating with Cloud API.md

 We would require further a service account for our application to use the API
 ```
 gcloud iam service-accounts create guestbook
-// Assigning a editor account,
+// Assigning a editor account, in prod, consider a reduced perm set
+gcloud projects add-iam-policy-binding ${PROJECT_ID} --member serviceAccount:guestbook@${PROJECT_ID}.iam.gserviceaccount.com --role roles/editor

+//Generate a JSON key to be used by the app to use for accessing this
+gcloud iam service-accounts keys create \ ~/service-account.json \ --iam-account guestbook@${PROJECT_ID}.iam.gserviceaccount.com
 ```

 ### Create a Java bean that implements Vision API features